pbinkley/jekyll-book/sections/15-section.md

 2. In arranging authors with the same surname, file them according to their given names.

-3. As a general principle, always file cards givirg incomplete information before those which cover the same item thoroughly.
+3. As a general principle, always file cards giving incomplete information before those which cover the same item thoroughly.
 Thus the name Drake would be arranged: